Becksteinlab/AdKGromacsTutorial/docs/posres.rst

 cores.)

 ..
 Attention:: Here the runtime of 10 ps is too short for real production
-               use; typically 1–5 ns are used.
+               use; typically 1 to 5 ns are used.

 .. rubric:: Generate a centered trajectory in the primary unitcell